richmamrosh-source/AMDARviewer/CAPABILITIES.md

 ---

-## The part that doesn't exist anywhere else
+## Qulaity control that doesn't exist anywhere else

 **MADIS quality-controls aircraft dewpoint only to QC level 2** — validity (is the value in range?) and internal consistency (is Td ≤ T?). **Level 3, the